Are you ready for your first credit card?

 A credit card is a big responsibility, and even with the best of intentions, if you don’t understand how credit cards work, it can be easy to make damaging credit mistakes.

-In short, a credit card is a payment card that you can use to make purchases against a line of credit.
-When you use a debit card, you’re pulling from your own money every time you make a purchase, but with a credit card, you’re borrowing money from your issuer and you repay the debt when you pay your monthly bill.
+In short, a credit card is a financial tool that you can use to make purchases against a line of credit.
+When you use a debit card, you’re pulling from your own money every time you make a purchase.
+With a credit card, you’re borrowing money from your issuer and you repay the debt when you pay your monthly bill.

 If you don’t pay off your monthly credit card balance in full, you’ll start to accrue interest charges on the remaining balance.
-Using a credit card responsibly by making on-time payments can help you build your credit history.
+Using a credit card responsibly by making on-time payments can help you build your credit.

 When you have a budget in place